vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 +++

 ## 11

-### c
-### d
-### e
-### f
-Thou, O Agni, blazing with light,
-Didst fill the firmament at thy birth;
-Thou, O Vaiśvanara, wise one, by thy might
-Didst free the gods from misfortune.'
 ### g
-O Agni, among our bountiful lords, preserve
-The lordship, uninjured, unageing, rich in heroes;
-May we win booty a hundred, a thousandfold,
-O Vaiśvanara [2], O Agni, through thy help.
 ### h
 May we enjoy the loving kindness of Vaiśvanara,
 For he is the king, the orderer of the worlds